ohler55/oj/README.md

 ### Current Release 2.10.5

- - Restricted dump to not dump NaN nor Infinity but instead raise an exception.
+ - Restricted strict dump to not dump NaN nor Infinity but instead raise an exception.

  - Changed compat mode so that the :bigdecimal_as_decimal option over-rides the to_json method if the option is true.
 The default for mimic_JSON is to leave the option off.

  - Added support for Module encoding in compat mode.

+ - Added ActiveSupportHelper so that require 'active_support_helper' will added a helper for serializing ActiveSupport::TimeWithZone.

 ### Release 2.10.4